OSOW General Information

 To reduce the chances of a permit being delayed or rejected, applicants are encouraged to plan or check their route on the INDOT Truckers' Info website before applying for a permit.
 Taking the extra time to ensure all permit data is entered correctly in the permit application portal also avoids rejects and manual reviews.

-Oversize/Overweight (OSW) Civil Penalties
+Oversize/Overweight (OSOW) Civil Penalties

 Civil penalties are: